On Air Now

 Cowan's Classics with Rob Cowan 7pm - 9pm

-11 June 2020, 09:59 | Updated: 11 June 2020, 10:01
+11 August 2020, 08:26 | Updated: 7 September 2020, 13:48

-A giant virtual choir project is joining together thousands of singers from across the globe for a massed performance of Sir Karl Jenkins’ The Armed Man: A Mass for Peace – and it will all be conducted by the great Welsh composer himself, giving singers the opportunity to work with a choral legend while in lockdown.
+Over the past month or so, Stay at Home Choir’s giant virtual project has joined together thousands of singers from across the globe to get ready for this massed performance – and it’s all being conducted by the great Welsh composer himself, giving singers the opportunity to work with a choral legend while in lockdown.

-This marks a major anniversary for Sir Karl’s mammoth choral work, which was premiered at Classic FM Live at the Royal Albert Hall to mark the millennium in 2000.
+This marks a major anniversary for Sir Karl’s mammoth choral work, which was premiered at Classic FM Live at the Royal Albert Hall to celebrate the millennium in 2000.
 The Armed Man should have seen a revival at this year’s event – which unfortunately did not go ahead due to COVID-19.

-On top of the live rehearsals, singers have access to a ‘conductor cam’ video of Sir Karl, a Q&A with the composer and a host of professional musicians – previous artists to be involved include The Swingles, The King’s Singers and Royal Philharmonic Orchestra.
+On top of the live rehearsals, singers had access to a ‘conductor cam’ video of Sir Karl, a Q&A with the composer and a host of professional musicians – previous artists to be involved include The Swingles, The King’s Singers and Royal Philharmonic Orchestra.

 The Stay at Home Choir is a musical community of more than 18,000 people who have become known for their vibrant Zoom rehearsals.
 Since they launched in early March, thousands of singers from 74 countries around the world have come together to rehearse their parts (in a ‘mute and sing’ format).

 Their performance of Sir James MacMillan’s O Radiant Dawn involved singers from 54 countries around the world, and their most recent video release, ‘And So It Goes’, recorded alongside the brilliant King’s Singers, has garnered more than 800,000 views.